-In this case, there are still options available for a patient if they still wish to explore medicinal cannabis as a treatment option:
+In this case, there are still options available for a patient if they still wish to explore medicinal cannabis as a treatment option.

-Ask your doctor if they would consider medicinal cannabis if they could get assistance in the application process.
+Firstly, we recommend patients ask their doctor if they would consider medicinal cannabis if they could get assistance in the application process.

-Answer is YES?
+Doctor answer is YES?

-Answer is NO?
+Doctor answer is NO?

 Your can ask your doctor to write you a referral to another doctor and request your medical records relating to the condition you'd like to treat with medicinal cannabis, including current and previous medications.
 There are a growing number of practitioners in Australia who are educated and open to prescribing medicinal cannabis as a second line treatment and if a patient is eligible.